cyrilladrian/os232/links.md

 [Cyber Security In 7 Minutes | What Is Cyber Security: How It Works? | Cyber Security | Simplilearn] (https://www.youtube.com/watch?v=inWWhr5tnEA&t=22s)-------
 This video offers a good explanation of the types of cyberattacks.
 As well as the security measures to prevent the attacks.

+[Linux Directories Explained in 100 Seconds] (https://www.youtube.com/watch?v=42iQKuQodW4) This video offers a good and simple explaination of Linux Directory.
+As well as, visual representation of Filesystem hierarchy.

+[Files & File Systems: Crash Course Computer Science #20] (https://www.youtube.com/watch?v=HbgzrKJvDRw) This operating system crash course offer a simple explaination on file directory system.
+Also, how files being organized in a Linux system.